valentijnkap/Functional-Programming/readme.md

 I did the same with the dots on the chart and reused the method when updating the chart.

+### Cleaner code

+To make my work a bit cleaner and consistent I used [Prettier](https://prettier.io/).
+There are many options for making your work cleaner but I wanted to try Prettier and see if this is working for me.

 ## Features

 * `d3.select()`